oktadev/okta-blog/_source/_posts/2023-07-28-scim-workshop.md

 Sign up for [Postman](https://identity.getpostman.com/login) or sign in to your account, and configure it to communicate with your local instance of the Todo app.

 In Postman, the request URL will be`http://localhost:3333/scim/v2/Users` if you're running the Todo app locally.
-In the Headers tab, add the key `Content-Type` and set its value to `application/scim+json`, and then add an additional key, `Authorization`, and set it to `Bearer 131313`.This bearer token value comes from the `apikey` variable set earlier in `seed.ts`.
+In the Headers tab, add the key `Content-Type` and set its value to `application/scim+json`, and then add an additional key, `Authorization`, and set it to `Bearer 131313`.This bearer token value comes from the `apikey` variable set earlier in `seed_script.ts`.

 Now we are ready to test with Postman with our local server.
 You can also make cURL requests directly from the terminal if you prefer.